You are building

 Learn the foundations first.
 Then follow the steps at your own pace.

-This guide builds a real WordPress blog on your own domain, from scratch, in one sitting.
+In this guide we'll cover how to build a real WordPress blog on your own domain, from scratch, in one sitting.
 No developer, no technical background.
 Just the full setup process in order, with nothing skipped.

 The niche doesn’t matter.
-Whether you’re starting a travel blog, a food blog, a personal finance site, or a professional portfolio — the technical setup is identical.
-The steps that follow cover everything from writing your first SEO-optimized post to building an email list and eventually making money from the site.
+Whether you’re starting a travel blog, a food blog, a personal finance site, or a professional portfolio, the technical setup is identical.
+We'll cover everything from writing your first SEO-optimized post to building an email list and eventually making money from the site.

 Here’s what the finished blog looks like: